Streamlining support: A product design that reduced resolution time by 60%

 “I need instant answers, not endless email threads.”

-“Why can’t I fix simple issues myself?”
+“Why can’t I fix it myself?”

 Pain Points: